-We need to reduce the teacher shortage, increase the pipeline of diverse educators, and decrease the student-teacher ratio.
+We need to reduce the educator shortage, increase the pipeline of diverse educators, and decrease the student-educator ratio.
 Each of these will not only result in better care for students, but also help ease the workload of our educators.
 There are several ways we can accomplish this:

 I believe that if you pursue a career in teaching, your student loan debt should be forgiven.
 Your sacrifice to literally build our state’s future should be acknowledged and appreciated.